 Cost of supply is 24p

-2) If distributing to local businesses or residents
+2) Distributing locally to businesses or residents

-In the UK the mileage rate is currently 45p, in the US it is 58c.
+In the UK, the mileage rate is currently 45p, in the US it is 58c.

 There are two ways you can do this: